gunjandatta/blog/_posts/2020/2020-01-26-connect-to-sp-using-nodejs.md

 #### Execute the Request

 We will execute the Get/Post request, based on the type.
 Refer to the [documentation](https://github.com/request/request-promise) for additional examples of executing requests.
 The object returned is expected to be a JSON object, so we can easily parse it to a variable.
-This request will return a collection, so we can easily output the data to the console.
+This example will expect a collection of files, so we will parse the 'results' and output each file to the console.

 ```js
     // Execute the request, based on the method